bguillard/CNNs-on-FPSPs/6 - Scamp5 Demos/3 - Loop Unrolling Speedup/readme.md

 }
 ```

-Note: we scripted the generation of C++ code for defining int arrays, based on numpy objects (see Python [Python code generation/weights_pck_to_cpp_unrolled_loop.py](./Python code generation/weights_pck_to_cpp_unrolled_loop.py)).
+Note: we scripted the generation of C++ code for defining int arrays, based on numpy objects (see [Python code generation/weights_pck_to_cpp_unrolled_loop.py](./Python code generation/weights_pck_to_cpp_unrolled_loop.py)).
 This script takes a numpy 2 dimensional array as input that corresponds to the weights matrix of one of the fully connected layers, and simply parse it into a valid C++ code.
 This can then be directly copied and pasted into our SCAMP5 source code.

 For our demonstration purpose, we have isolated this fully connected network part, and created